vaishious/ccextractor-gsoc15/README.md

 * **Week 7(half) and 8:**
  Tweak code.
 Add documentation for the library.
 Write large amount of testing and measure performance of the library.
 Code should be optimized for fast run time.
 * **Week 9:**
- Add the Closed Caption support feature to `libavfilter`.
+ Add the filter to remove a closed captions stream in the `libavfilter` library.
 For complex filtergraphs I need to make sure the algorithm can be changed to add CC support without errors on dependencies by testing.
 * **Week 10 and 11:**
  Also the `ffmpeg` command line tool should have support for the new feature.
  Understand and become familiar with [Anshul's code](https://www.google-melange.com/gsoc/project/details/google/gsoc2014/anshul_bits/5757334940811264) for FFmpeg integration in CCExtractor.
 Edit the FFmpeg support in CCExtractor based on the new code for CC parser in FFmpeg.